lcaroselli/discuss/README.md

 # Purpose

-Elixir/Phoenix application to create topics for users to discuss with each other.
-Users can also delete and edit their own topics created.
+Elixir/Phoenix application for users to create topics and discuss those topics with each other.
+Users can also delete and edit their own topics that they created.
+This application was built with Phoenix on a Postgres database.

 # Discuss